-The first and the most effective way for hiding your browsing activities is to use a reliable VPN provider.
+The first and most effective way to hide your browsing activities is to use a reliable VPN provider.
 A VPN is the perfect anonymity tool for providing maximum security and online protection.
 By obscuring your IP address and location, a VPN prevents prying eyes from monitoring your browsing activities.

-Moreover, it also encrypts the data into deeply encrypted packets routed through the remote servers located in some private location.
+Moreover, it also encrypts the data into deeply encrypted packets routed through remote servers located in some private locations.
 If anyone tries to monitor your network, they can only see scrambled data and can’t detect your online activities.

-The mainstream web browsers work as data collecting tools for advertising companies.
-It is high time to start using the best private browsers to hide your browsing activities.
+Mainstream web browsers work as data-collecting tools for advertising companies.
+It is time to start using the best private browsers to hide your browsing activities.

-It uses layered encryption to hide your IP address and ensure online anonymity.
-Also, it uses HTTPS Everywhere and NoScript extensions that further enhance your privacy and prevent trackbacks.
+- Tor Browser: It uses layered encryption to hide your IP address and ensure online anonymity.
+Also, it uses HTTPS Everywhere and NoScript extensions that further enhance your privacy and prevent trackbacks. www.tor.com

-It automatically deletes your browser sessions and uses HTTPS Everywhere and NoScript for blocking malicious scripts.
+- Brave Browser: It automatically deletes your browser sessions and blocks malicious scripts using HTTPS Everywhere and NoScript.
 Also, the Brave Shield feature prevents pop-up ads from ruining your browsing experience.

-By using the Smarter Encryption Technology, automatically upgrades your connection.
+- DuckDuckGo: Using the Smarter Encryption Technology automatically upgrades your connection.
 This allows you to use the encrypted version of the websites and gain more anonymity over the web.
 Also, the fire tab button enables the users to clear their browsing data and makes their browsing activities private.